sandeepkose/OFBiz-Docker/README.md

 # cd OFBiz-Docker

 Step 3.
 Clone Apache OFBiz repo either by git repo or svn on any branch with named ofbiz in the same cloned (OFBiz-Docker) directory.
-# git clone -b trunk https://github.com/apache/ofbiz-framework.git ofbiz
+# git clone -b release18.12 https://github.com/apache/ofbiz-framework.git ofbiz

 Step 4.
 Run compose-up.sh to build OFBiz docker images and deploy it either with Mysql or PostgreSql.